convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/menu-components/menu-item.md

 Name | Description
 --- | ---
-Comment | Describes the object comment to include in the documentation report.
-This property generally contains an explanation about the object.
+Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
 Identifier | Defines the component identifier.
 Is active | Defines whether the component is active.
 Item icon | If set, overrides the associated page's icon.
 Item icon position | If set, overrides the associated page's icon position.
 Item page | Defines the associated page.
 Item title | If set, overrides the associated page's title.